-9101/9102 CULINARY ARTS 2A / 2B (2 hr) \
+9101/9102 CULINARY ARTS 2A / 2B (2 hr)

-Prerequisite/Recommendation: Culinary Arts 1A/1B and teacher recommendation.
+Prerequisite/Recommendation: Culinary Arts 1A/1B with a 2.0 or higher and teacher/administrative recommendation.

 This advanced course is designed to equip students with the experiences and skills necessary for making personal career decisions and progressing professionally within the hospitality and food service industry.
 Pre-preparation, quantity food production, menu planning, restaurant management, cost control and accounting are just a few of the areas emphasized.
 These skills are best applied through the operation of The Meeting Grounds Restaurant.
 This course educates students about comprehensive sustainability in order to become aware of the environment and how the hospitality & culinary industry can make a positive impact.
 This course has been approved to meet the MMC senior year math-related credit requirement.